Photo of Mark Reid at work

-I’m a post-doctoral Research Fellow in the Research School of Information Sciences and Engineering at the Australian National University in Canberra, Australia.
-I work with other members of the Artificial Intelligence group.
-As of July 2009, I also work part-time with NICTA’s Machine Learning research group.
+I was previously a Research Fellow in the Research School of Computer Science at the Australian National University in Canberra, Australia and a contributed researcher to NICTA's Machine Learning research group.

 Objective